arthabus/DreamcastCdiTool/README.md

 While processing the CDI files the script will ask to enter a display name for every game selected (or just press Enter to use CDI file's name) as well as a cover image to display in selection menu (or use "-silet" flag to skip both inputs)

 All the games will be presented withing DreamOn Collection menu by default with the names and the images picked previously.
 It's possible to use a simple DP3 menu which sometimes works better for some games.
 Use -dp3 launch flag for this.

+# Multi game compilation disc loading issue

+If some games doesn't boot within DreamOn boot menu (always check it on emulator before burning to CD-R) but still they loads fine as standalone game (converted to Data/Data) the following should do the trick:

+Launch launcher.bat with -relocate flag:

+> launcher -relocate

+And answer yes (y) for evetry game which doesn't boot when prompted with a question like "Put !gameName! to the root?".
+Answer No (n) for games which boots fine within DreamOn boot menu.

+Loading issues happens because while creating multi game disk every game is placed to its own folder so no files with the same name overlaps.
+However some games requires to be in the root to load properly (for example all WinCE games). -relocate flag gives a way to cheoose for every specific game if it should be placed in separate folder or in the root.

+WARNING: while placing several games in the root some files may overlap - they will be displayed in the scrip's output window.
+Test such games carefully on emulator.
+Consider using differnet set of games if files overlapped and any of the game doesn't boot.

 # Burning